djlucas/initd/README.md

   - Integrates with traditional Unix tools
   - Leverages proven components

+- **Zero Defaults, Complete Freedom**
+  - Default install contains **nothing** - no targets, no services
+  - Provides mechanism, not policy
+  - Design your own target hierarchy or use the reference implementation
+  - No forced boot sequence or system organization

 ## What initd Is NOT

 - **Not a systemd fork** - Written from scratch